December 2014

 The essence of an IoT is the combination of both, easy and remote network access together with an application-crossing communication.

-[an error occurred while processing this directive]SinclairSounds like the EnOcean Alliance is well positioned for the requirements of the IoT?
+Overload.
+There are too many processes running under this userid.
+Please wait a minute and try again. (fork failed)SinclairSounds like the EnOcean Alliance is well positioned for the requirements of the IoT?

 O’Callaghan: As said, all technologies for an IoT already exist today.
 The specifics of energy harvesting wireless building automation – consisting of maintenance-free, distributed devices, speaking the same language, networked to each other and a central control via a reliable high-performance wireless standard – are key points for a connected world.
 To answer your question: yes, the EnOcean ecosystem is well situated, and has a lot to contribute to the formation of the IoT.